 The power of the internet can help B2B companies target their ideal customers and increase both inbound web traffic to their site as well as increase the number of inbound leads in their sales pipeline.

-As mentioned above, search engine optimization is a crucial player in many B2B marketing strategies.
-Search engines use keywords to help consumers find solutions to what they are looking for on the internet.
+As mentioned above, Search Engine Optimization is a crucial player in many B2B marketing strategies.
+They use keywords to help consumers find solutions to what they are looking for on the internet.

 If you want your clients to find your website with ease, Google keyword SEO management is a must.
 The more relevant keywords you have, the easier it becomes for your brand to be found with a search engine.

 According to Google, the average B2B customer conducts at least 12 searches online before engaging with a B2B brand to make a purchase.
-The higher you can continue to rank on search engines, the higher the likelihood that your brand will be continually positioned in front of ready-to-buy B2B customers.
+The higher you can continue to rank, the higher the likelihood that your brand will be continually positioned in front of ready-to-buy B2B customers.